PrivacyStreams/PrivacyStreams.github.io/index.md

         "loudness": 30
     }</code></pre>
 The loudness value is calculated using a built-in operator `calcLoudness()`.
-You can find the list of all operators [here](operators.html).
+You can find the list of all built-in operators [here](operators.html).
 Developers can also customize their own operators.

-The third line, `.onChange("loudness", callback)`, outputs the transformed stream with a callback.
+The third line, `.onChange("loudness", callback)`, outputs the items with a callback.
-Specifically, it monitors the value of "loudness", once the value changes, the callback will be invoked.
+Specifically, it monitors the value of "loudness", and fires a callback once the loudness value changes.
-To get the code work, you will need to define what `callback` is.
+To get the code work, you will need to define what the `callback` is.
 A working example is shown as follows:

 <pre>
 <code>// Make sure you have included the following audio permission tag in manifest: